Mike the Knight

 What's the story?

-In the medieval town of Glendragon lives a spunky young knight-in-training named Mike (voiced by Alfie Field), whose quest to become a full-fledged knight leads him into plenty of comical adventures.
+In the medieval town of Glendragon lives a spunky young knight-in-training named Mike (voiced by Alfie Field), whose quest to become a full-fledged knight leads him into plenty of comical adventures in MIKE THE KNIGHT.
 With his father away on royal business, Mike pitches in to help his mother, Queen Martha, oversee the daily happenings in their quaint little town, but his sights are always set on something bigger and better than the daily ins and outs of his life.
 Together with his trusty steed, Galahad; his best dragon buddy, Squirt (Russell Tovey); and his little sister, Evie (Jessica Hann), Mike sets out to prove that he's up for the challenge of being the town's able defender.

 Is it any good?

-This vibrant series will win over young fans with its fun-filled glimpse of a time and place filled with kings, Vikings, trolls, and wizards, to be sure, but MIKE THE KNIGHT offers plenty more depth beyond its visual appeal.
+This vibrant series will win over young fans with its fun-filled glimpse of a time and place filled with kings, Vikings, trolls, and wizards, but it offers plenty more depth beyond its visual appeal.
 Preschoolers will instantly identify with Mike's adventurous spirit and determination to be older and wiser than his years.
 His go-getter mentality has its positive points, but kids will also see that his haste to prove himself often gets him into some trouble, at which point he must rethink his actions to solve the problems they've caused.
 Sometimes the trouble relates to a friend's feelings, while other times it means he's shirked on his responsibilities.
 Whatever the problem, Mike is up to the challenge of fixing it -- and in the process, he learns important lessons about being a big kid.

-Central to the MIKE THE KNIGHT's positive messages is the fact that Mike is rarely alone in his adventures.
+Central to the Mike the Knight's positive messages is the fact that Mike is rarely alone in his adventures.
 His circle of compatriots encourages and guides him, even when he doesn't realize it's happening, and each one pitches in to help when Mike finds himself in a jam.
 The lesson here is clear: In order to "Be a knight and do it right," as Mike says, you must find good examples to follow and then set one yourself.
 Impressive stuff from a delightful cartoon.

 Families can talk about...